-Phase III: Confirm Recommendations
+Phase IV:Confirm Recommendations

 Phase I: Develop the Vision (IAP2: Involve) - This phase educated the public on the study's purpose, presented findings from a review of previous studies and study data collection, and sought input on the vision, goals, and corridor challenges.
-This phase provided opportunities for community to have the most influence as they weigh in on vision and goals that will guide the study moving forward.
+This phase provided opportunities for the community to have the most influence as they weigh in on vision and goals that will guide the study moving forward.

-Phase II: Seek Input on Concepts (IAP2: Consult) - This phase shared the results from Phase I, presented the alternative options developed and the recommended options, and sought input on the final recommended alternatives.
-With the addition of new alternatives, this phase of engagement consisted of two rounds in order to allow the public an opportunity to review and comment on the original alternatives and the new alternatives developed.
+Phase II: Seek Input on Concepts (IAP2: Consult) - This phase (which occurred in 2022) shared the results from Phase I, presented the alternative options developed and the recommended options, and sought input on the final recommended alternatives.
+With the addition of new alternatives, this phase of engagement consisted of a total of two rounds of engagement to allow the public an opportunity to review and comment on the original alternatives and the new alternatives developed.